 - South Asia

 - Kenya (regional office).

-* ACIAR staff are located in Myanmar but the location is a remote site of the regional office in Laos, not an ACIAR Country Office.
+* There is one ACIAR staff member located in Myanmar, but the location is a remote site of the regional office in Laos, not an ACIAR Country Office.

 ACIAR regional and country managers